 The concept of formal bias depends on another fundamental idea drawn from STS.
 Technical disciplines describe the workings of technologies in causal terms drawn from natural science, but design is clearly underdetermined by the conformity of technologies to natural law.
 Social factors intervene in the selection of successful designs from among a wide range of possible configurations.
 The underdetermination of design leaves room for a variety of socially biased solutions to the problems of an industrial society, including, potentially, a socialist solution.
-The relation between this approach and the famous article of Pinch and Bijker on the social construction of technology should be obvious.11

 But unlike earlier Marxist arguments for the replacement of one system by another, the critique of formal bias leads to an additive pattern of gradual change.
-The addition of care to cure or communicative functions to informational functions parallels many similar multiplications of functions in the history of technology.
+The addition of care to cure or communicative functions to informational functions parallels many similar episodes in the history of technology.
 Technologies are not unified works of art, fixed at their origin once and for all.
-Rather, they consist in layers of functionality that gradually accumulate in response to the demands of the different actors with the power to influence their design over their lifespan.
+Rather, they consist in layers of functionality that gradually accumulate in response to the demands of the different actors with the power to influence their design.

-The French philosopher of technology Gilbert Simondon described two layering patterns.12 On the one hand, functions can be served by separate structures, each new function requiring a new structure.
+The French philosopher of technology Gilbert Simondon described two layering patterns.
+On the one hand, functions can be served by separate structures, each new function requiring a new structure.
 This pattern results in undesirable complexity and inefficiency.
-Consider, for example, carbon dioxide capture, which responds to new environmental constraints on electrical generation with an additional and very expensive structure.
+Consider, for example, the catalytic converter, which responds to new environmental constraints with an expensive attachment to the exhaust system.
 On the other hand, the structures of the artifact may be reconfigured to perform multiple functions as new functions are added.
 This pattern, which Simondon calls "concretization," avoids needless complication and represents a progressive path of technological development.
 In my social appropriation of Simondon's concept, I emphasize the role of concretizing innovations in reconciling actors with different agendas.

 The Center for Neurologic Study and the AIDS movement achieved concretizations in experimental design by seamlessly combining care and education with the search for new knowledge.
 Scientists and patients were reconciled in the new configuration.
-Computer conferencing is a concretization of transmission and filing technologies, combined in the single act of sending messages to a file accessible to a user group.
-We designed terminal software in order to extend access to this system from the technicians who created it to executives with few computer skills, reconciling two very different types of users.
-A more serious conflict appeared at a later stage at the higher level of the design of multi-media systems.
-The question concerned which of several alternatives was to serve as the core medium, text or video, each corresponding to the requirements of a different actor.
+Computer conferencing is a concretization of transmission and filing technologies, combining in a single act sending messages and making them available to a user group.
+We designed terminal software in order to extend access to this system from the engineers who created it to executives with few computer skills, reconciling two very different types of users.
+A more serious conflict appeared at a later stage at the level of multi-media systems for education.
+The question concerned which of several alternatives was to serve as the core medium, text, as in our version of online education, or video, as in proposals for automation.
 It is still uncertain how this contest will play out.
 In the Minitel case the concretization was blocked at the keyboard.
 Although official actors and users could have been reconciled in a redesigned terminal suitable for both information retrieval and communication, this did not occur.

-In environmental politics, which many of you are studying, concretizations are particularly important.
-They make it possible to address environmental requirements without degrading technical performance.
-Victims of pollution, workers employing pol- luting technologies, and users of their products are reconciled in innovative designs that reduce the environmental impact of production without raising costs excessively.
+Concretizations are particularly important in environmental politics.
+They make it possible to address environmental regulations without degrading technical performance.
+Victims of pollution, workers employing polluting technologies, and users of their products are reconciled in innovative designs that reduce the environmental impact of production without raising costs excessively.